Locations:

 Sonohysterogram

 A sonohysterogram is an imaging procedure that allows your healthcare provider to see inside your uterus.
-It’s simple, safe and relatively painless.
-And it can help shed light on what’s causing issues like pelvic pain, irregular bleeding and infertility.
+It’s a safe procedure that can help shed light on what’s causing issues like pelvic pain, irregular bleeding and infertility.

 Overview